Salabim is a package for discrete event simulation in Python.

 The process interaction methods are also quite similar to SimPy 2.

-The package comprises discrete event simulation, queue handling, resources, statistical sampling and monitoring.
-On top of that real time animation is built in.
+The package comprises discrete event simulation, queue handling, resources, store, statistical sampling and monitoring.
+And -last but not least- real time 2D- and 3D-animation and video production.

 The package comes with a number of sample models.